Parallel-in-Time/qmat/docs/index.rst

     </a>

-Package can be installed using `pip` :
+This package can be installed using `pip` :

 .. code-block:: bash

-    pip install qmat    # basic installation through
+    pip install qmat

 ... but you can also use `conda` or installation from sources, see the :doc:`Installation Instructions 💾<installation>`